-Trying to find original articles to read online about crystals rocks and minerals can be quite a challenge because so much of what's available is repetitive, unoriginal and in many cases has been written for the sole purpose of improving a website's search engine ranking.
-I research extensively in preparation for articles that I write for Stone Mania and have been posting articles online for many years and one thing I can say for certain is that plagiarism is a real problem.
+Trying to find original articles to read online particularly about crystals rocks and minerals can be quite a challenge because so much of what's available is repetitive, not accurate and in many cases has been written for the sole purpose of improving search engine ranking.
+I research extensively in preparation for articles that I write for Stone Mania and have been posting articles online for many years.
+One thing I can say for certain is that plagiarism is a real problem.

 Here's a great example of how accuracy can become lost by plagiarising articles that have already been plagiarised.
-It relates to a story about the mineral amethyst that's featured on countless websites and relates to a myth that was written by a French Poet by the name of Remy Belleau that was published a year before his death in 1576.
+It relates to a story about the mineral amethyst that's featured on countless websites and relates to a myth that was written by a French Poet by the name of Remy Belleau .
+It was published a year before his death in 1576.
 This is a copy of the original text which I hasten to add is not that easy to find;

 "Bacchus (Roman name for Dionysus, Greek God of wine) was pursuing a maiden named Amethyste who refused his affections.
 Amethyste prayed to the gods to remain chaste, a prayer which the goddess Diana answered, transforming her into a white stone.
 Humbled by Amethyste's desire to remain chaste, Bacchus poured wine over the stone as an offering, dyeing the crystals purple"

 Although written in the 15th century it's stated in almost every article that I've ever read that it comes from Greek mythology which simply isn't true.
 Furthermore, as the text has repeatedly been republished its content has changed considerably and in some cases is not even recognizable as the original verse.
 Furthermore several variations have also appeared and they too claim to have come from Greek mythology, This is one of the most popular;